 5. Travel History

 You must disclose all travel to the UK, Australia, Canada, New Zealand, USA, and Schengen countries in the past 10 years.
-Critically, you must also declare any previous visa refusals, deportations, or immigration issues.
-For guidance on disclosing past refusals, see our guide on UK visa refusal reasons.
+Critically, you must also declare any previous visa refusals, deportations, or immigration issues from any country.

 6. Other History, Convictions and Medical

-These sections ask about criminal history, war crimes involvement, terrorism connections, previous work in armed forces or government, and whether you've received medical treatment in the UK before.
+These sections ask about criminal history, war crimes involvement, terrorism connections, previous work in armed forces or government, and whether you have received medical treatment in the UK before.
 Most applicants will answer "No" to most questions in this section.

 7. Extra Information and Declaration

-The extra information section allows you to provide additional context about your application.
-Use this space to explain anything unusual, such as gaps in employment or changes in circumstances since a previous application.
+The extra information section allows you to provide additional context about your application — see the "Common Tricky Form Questions" section above.
 Finally, you must read and agree to the declaration confirming all information is accurate.
+False declarations have serious consequences including refusal and bans.

 - Your financial figures must be consistent with your bank statements

-- Always disclose previous visa refusals—non-disclosure can result in a ban
+- Always disclose previous visa refusals from any country — non-disclosure triggers a 10-year ban

 Frequently Asked Questions